IainMeeke/match-time/README.md

     sbt test

 Tests can also be run individually.
 There is a unit test in `com.iain.timeConverter.TimeConverterTest` that tests the entire convert function.
+You can add cases to this test to check input and output easily.
 To run it run the following from the root of the project:

     sbt "testOnly com.iain.timeConverter.TimeConverterTest -- -z Convert"